Surrogacy for Single Men: What to Know

 When you pursue surrogacy as a couple, you have a partner to process decisions with, share the information load, and absorb the emotional weight of a long journey.

 When you do it alone, the agency fills that role.
-That is not an overstatement, but the practical reality of single-parent surrogacy, and it is why who you choose matters more for solo intended fathers than it does for couples.
+That is the practical reality of single-parent surrogacy — and it is why who you choose matters more for solo intended fathers than it does for couples.

 Physician’s Surrogacy is a physician-led, OB-managed agency based in San Diego.
 Our model is built around direct medical oversight and transparent communication with intended parents — not filtered updates routed through a coordinator.